great-expectations/great_expectations/docs/tutorials/getting_started/pick_your_deployment_pattern.rst

 -----------------------------

 * How to store Validation Results as a Validation Action
-* How to re-render Auto docs as a Validation Action
+* How to re-render Data docs as a Validation Action
 * How to trigger slack notifications as a Validation Action